The Garden Grazer

 Serving

-Garnish: Top your bowl with fresh cilantro, peanuts, cashews, or sesame seeds.
+Garnish: Top your veggie lo mein bowl with fresh cilantro, peanuts, cashews, or sesame seeds.
+Or drizzle additional tamari or coconut aminos for more flavor.

-Zoomed-in photo of vegetable lo mein on a plate with chopsticks
+Close up view of vegan vegetable lo mein served on a white plate with tofu and chopsticks

 For more inspiration, also browse all easy vegan dinner recipes.

-Vegan vegetable lo mein on a plate with chopsticks
+Vegan vegetable lo mein on a white serving plate with baked tofu and chopsticks

 4.84 from 12 votes